The CGLMP Bell Inequalities: Possible Quantum Theory Measurement Processes in CLGMP Formalism

 \section{Possible Quantum Theory Measurement Processes in CLGMP Formalism}

 We now examine three possible quantum measurement processes that replicate classical measurement processes in the Collins et al \cite{Collins02a} approach for the specific case of $P(A_{1}=j,B_{1}=l)$.
 These differ by the order in which measurements on the recorded observables $A_{1}$, $B_{1}$ and the unrecorded observables $A_{2}$, $B_{2}$ occur, and on whether the unrecorded observables $A_{2}$, $B_{2}$ are measured at all.
+For simplicity, we will assume that both pairs $A_{1}$, $A_{2}$ and $B_{1}$, $B_{2}$ are incompatible and we note that this applies to the observables in Eq.
+(13) of Ref. \cite{Collins02a} which are used in finding a violation of the inequality $I\leq 3$.
+Details are set out in Appendix \ref{Appendix - Quantum Measurement Process - P(A1,B1)}.
 Treatment of the other probabilities in Eq.(\ref{Eq.CollinsTwoObservProb}) would be similar.
-Following the Copenhagen interpretation of quantum \ theory, in each case the density operator changes during the process via quantum projector operators that correspond to the quantum measurement that has taken place.
-The new density operator must of course still satisfy the condition $Tr\widehat{\rho }=1$.
-The density operator also changes when outcomes are left unrecorded.
-On the other hand, it does not change if no measurement is made.
 It is found that for each of these three equivalent classical measurement processes there is a measurement process in accord with quantum theory that replicates the measurement process that underpins the CGLMP\ inequalities.
 However, \emph{different} quantum theory expressions apply in each case.
-Although the three measurement processes are different, it is concluded that for showing that the Collins et al HVT \cite {Collins02a} does not predict the same results as quantum theory, it is \emph{sufficient} to demonstrate a CGLMP\ violation for any one of the three (or more) quantum expressions that could be considered.
-As we will see, the measurement process in which the pair of observables with unrecorded outcomes are \emph{not} measured at all leads to quantum expressions for the probabilities in the CGLMP inequalities that enabled Collins et al \cite {Collins02a} to identify a quantum state that violates an inequality.
+Although the three measurement processes are different, it is concluded that for showing that the Collins et al HVT \cite{Collins02a} does \emph{not} predict the same results as quantum theory, it is \emph{sufficient} to demonstrate a CGLMP\ violation for \emph{any one} of the three (or more) quantum expressions that could be considered.
+As we will see, the measurement process in which the pair of observables with \emph{unrecorded outcomes} are \emph{not} measured at all, leads to quantum expressions for the probabilities in the CGLMP inequalities that enabled Collins et al \cite {Collins02a} to identify a quantum state that violates a CGLMP Bell inequality.

-This ambiguity regarding the quantum measurement process is fundamentally due to the approach of basing these inequalities on a HVT probability $ C(j,k,l,m)$ for the outcome of a measurement that is disallowed in quantum theory.
-In contrast, there is no such issue involved for Bell inequalities based on HVT of the standard type, where measurements of one observable for both sub-systems are allowed in quantum theory.
-To make this clear we first consider the standard type.